inveniosoftware/docs-invenio-rdm/docs/maintenance/newcomers.md

 **Intended audience**

-The guide is intended as a crash course fpr new core developers of InvenioRDM with prior experience in running and installing InvenioRDM.
+The guide is intended as a crash course for new core developers of InvenioRDM with prior experience in running and installing InvenioRDM.

 **Scope**